thadtorix/thadstorix/src/pages/weddings.md

 Being no stranger to public speaking, and having always felt drawn to ministry, I was happy to help!

 Turns out, it went really well and I thoroughly enjoyed serving in this fashion.
-Since then, several people have reached out to ask if I’d be interested in serving as the minister for their big day, and I love it!
+Since then, many couples have trusted me to serve as the minister for their perfect day!

 ![](/images/bnw-collage.jpg)